NEW CORONAVIRUS MAP SHOWS ACTIVE CASES

 When we use less water, we help protect our local water resources and meet current and future needs more sustainably.
 Since groundwater and surface water are interconnected, using less groundwater means more water for the creeks, springs, rivers, and ecosystems in New Mexico.
 In most parts of Santa Fe County, the groundwater aquifers were filled thousands of years ago; the drop we use today is not likely to be replenished.

 Saving water also saves you money!
-Regardless if your water source is a well or a utility, using less water use means more money in your pocket!
-If you are on a well, conserving water saves on the electric cost to pump water and on the wear-and-tear on your pumping infrastructure.
+Regardless if your water source is a well or a utility, using less water means more money in your pocket!
+If you are on a well, conserving water saves on the electric cost to pump water and on the wear-and-tear of your pumping infrastructure.

 If your water comes from a well, you can use your well meter reading instead of your water utility bill.
 Divide the total gallons used by the number of days between the two readings, then divide by the number of people in your household for your gallons-per-person-per-day.